danicaratelli/danicaratelli.github.io/_research/2010-10-01-paper-title-number-2.md

 citation: 'Bok, B., Caratelli, D., Giannone, D., Sbordone, A., Tambalotti, A. (2018).
 "Macroeconomic Nowcasting and Forecasting with Big Data" <i>Annual Review of Economics</i>.'
 ---

-This paper is about the number 2.
+Abstract This paper is about the number 2.
 The number 3 is left for future work.

 [Download paper here](https://www.annualreviews.org/doi/10.1146/annurev-economics-080217-053214)